In this article, we’ll learn about the concept of Event Batching in VWO, its advantages, and how you can configure it in VWO.

 VWO offers two configuration options for sending events to the VWO servers.
 You can configure the Event Batching while instantiating the SDK by passing the batch events configuration key along with one or both of the Event Batching options.

-NOTE: As of now, Event Batching is available in Node.js SDK.
+NOTE: As of now, Event Batching is available in Node.js SDK and

 - Events per Request - Specify the number of events that should be batched together and sent to the VWO server in a single network request.
 Until this number is not reached, all events will be queued.